How to find a person in your videos (Windows)

 Real-world face-search use cases

 These are the situations where face search saves the most time: when the same people appear again and again across years of footage, recurring shoots, or large archives.
+Combine it with AI video tagging to filter by scene and action alongside who's on screen.

 Pull every guest appearance